This post may contain affiliate links. Read our disclosure here.

 This doesn’t seem like your classic science project, but you can learn a lot with a summer of gardening.
 Kids will learn about the life cycles of plants, what grows in each season, and enjoy the rewards of their first harvest.
 This is another project that can last all year long!

 Composting goes hand-in-hand with gardening and can really be three projects in one.
 Project one: build your compost bin.
 Project two: maintaining your compost piles.
-Project three: transfering your compost humus (that’s what the pros call it) to your garden.
+Project three: transferring your compost humus (that’s what the pros call it) to your garden.

 Paper Airplane Contest